fznfire/Repel-Simulation/README.md

 Repel-Simulation
 ================

-This is a program that simulates the plasma points interacting with each other.
+This was a simple simulation I performed using python in order to find how points arrange themselves when repelling forces are present.